kleinicke/MatchL1L2/README.md

 # Download and Match L1-L2 OCO-2 Data

 This Code was used to Match L1 and L2 Data, provided by Nasa.
-It should be fully functional, when you create the required account and store the NASA password as described by NASA.
+It should be fully functional, when you create the required account and store the NASA password as described for the usage of wget: https://disc.gsfc.nasa.gov/data-access#windows_wget.
 The download paths might be outdated by now.
 You can easily get new ones from the GES DISC page https://disc.gsfc.nasa.gov/datasets?project=OCO
 For my project I used the L2 Lite dataset: OCO2_L2_Lite_FP: OCO-2 Level 2 bias-corrected XCO2 and other select fields from the full-physics retrieval aggregated as daily files, Retrospective processing V9r
 And the L1b Dataset: OCO2_L1B_Science: OCO-2 Level 1B calibrated, geolocated science spectra, Retrospective Processing V8r